Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Is A Feast for Odin Difficult to Learn and Play?

-Even though push-your-luck is just a small part of A Feast for Odin, it’s dosed perfectly.
+Even though push-your-luck is just a cog in the machine of A Feast for Odin, it’s done perfectly.
 It’s simple and fast and provides the necessary extra excitement in what is already a phenomenal board game.

 (2) The Quacks of Quedlinburg